chesterosoronyas/landingpage/README.md

 # landingpage
-This is landing page for frontend mentor challenfe
+This is landing page for frontend mentor challenge